 Tragedy struck in the mid 1930s, during a bitter strike that turned violent at the mill.
 The American Federation of Hosiery Workers called for a 13-month strike to unionize the workers in the mill.
 It resulted in the death of worker M. Earl Schlegel, injuries to dozens more and destruction of plant and workers’ property.
-Even with all of the issues, the plant never was unionized.
+Even through all of the unrest, the plant never was unionized.

-In 1969, it was sold to Vanity Fair Mills — today’s VF Corp.
+In 1969, the mills were sold to Vanity Fair Mills.
 The outlet store was created almost by accident, when then CEO wanted to open one Saturday to the public to sell off some surplus items.
 It was a huge success, so they opened the nation’s first factory outlet center, VF Outlet Village.
 Since then, the corporation has opened 79 more stores in 31 states nationwide.
 The production of goods continued in Wyomissing until 1998, when VF Corp decided to move production to Greensboro, SC.
 The VF Outlet stores enjoyed great success until the late 2000s, in which it started to decline in sales.
 Since moving the factory to South Carolina in 1998, products sold in Reading were no longer surplus products, and therefor not as competitive with other stores in terms of pricing.

 Earlier this year, the VF Outlet buildings and land were acquired by a new owner.
 There are currently development plans in the works to turn much of the area into a campus for UGI and home to new restaurants and shops.
 Most of the “Blue” building and the entire “Red” building are set to be demolished late 2017.
 Please go and view this piece of Berks County history before it is gone forever.

 Edit: it has been demolished and redeveloped as of 2018